clasei/clasei/README.md

 ### In a Nutshell

-🖥️ I'm a pragmatic front-end developer, blending a hands-on, functional style with minimalistic design.
+- 🖥️ I'm a **pragmatic front-end developer**, blending a hands-on, functional style with minimalistic design.
-🛠️ My work is user-centric, ensuring accesibility and inclusivity, aiming for clarity and conciseness.
+- 🛠️ My work is user-centric, ensuring accesibility and inclusivity, aiming for clarity and conciseness.
-🎯 I make sensible decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.
+- 🎯 I make sensible decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.

 ### My Style & Approach